RobertSfarzo/Jupyter-Anaconda-AWS-EC2/README.md

 # Jupyter-Anaconda-AWS-EC2
-AWS EC2 launch script.
+AWS EC2 **Instance User Data At Launch** script.
 While building your own EC2 as you wish, use this to install a Jupyter server as a service on an EC2 with a self-signed cert and public IPv4.
 Includes a mash from various web sources.
 Connect using https://{ec2 ipv4}:8888

 The script does: